The different kinds of flatsharing leases

 Chez Nestor is a real estate company whose central mission is to provide a complete service and thus simplify life for all students and young working people looking for housing.
 Chez Nestor is doing its best to facilitate development in the new city by providing turnkey housing.
 This means that, in a Chez Nestor apartment, everything is included (home insurance, electricity, internet, washing machine, etc.).

-If you wish to quickly and safely find a furnished flat in Lyon, Montpellier, Lille, Toulouse or Paris, please visit our website where you can book your room with an individual lease in less than 10 minutes!
+If you wish to quickly and safely find a furnished flat in Lyon, Montpellier, Lille, Toulouse, Bordeaux or Paris, visit our website where you can book your room with an individual lease in less than 10 minutes!

 Contact Chez Nestor

 Address : 15 rue Jean Bourgey, 69100 Villeurbanne, France